soonuse/epd-library-arduino/readme.md

     RST  --> D8
     BUSY --> D7
 ## Expected result
-1. Copy the libraries file of Arduino demo code to the libraries folder (C:\users\username\documents\arduino\libraries by default.
-You can also specify the location on
+1. Copy the libraries (e-paper/arduino/libraries) of Arduino demo code to the libraries directory of Arduino IDE.
+    (C:\users\username\documents\arduino\libraries by default.
+You can also
+    specify the location on
     Arduino IDE --> File --> Preferences --> Sketchbook location).